 The program should consider different forms of education and training which could include:

 - Awareness seminars and workshops

 - Attack simulations (e.g. Phishing campaigns)

-We believe that following these simple guidelines will help an organisation be compliant with ISO 27001/2 clause 7.2.2 and turn the weakest link (our employees) into the strongest.
+We believe that following these simple guidelines will help an organisation be compliant with ISO 27001/2 clause 7.2.2 and turn the weakest link - our employees - into an essential safeguard against cyber threats.